 Such a deal must be based on public financing options, he said, as part of "a wider process of repairing the social contract on which inclusive and sustainable outcomes can emerge and from which private finance can be engaged on more socially productive terms."

 The report also urged policy makers to focus on job creation, better wages and public investment rather than their current "obsession with stock prices, quarterly earnings and investor confidence."

-Increasing green investments to 2.0 percent of global output or $1.7 trillion a year would reduce carbon emissions and generate at least 170 million additional jobs, the report said.
+Increasing green investments to 2% of global output or US$1.7 trillion a year would reduce carbon emissions and generate at least 170 million additional jobs, the report said.